zoglmannk/Morse-Code-Ninja/README.md

 3. Edit the aws.properties file.
 Set the **key ID** and **secret access key**.
 As an alternative, you may define AWS_KEY_ID and AWS_SECRET_ACCESS_KEY as environmental variables.

+4. Run this command to make sure that you don't accidently check in your key! `git update-index --assume-unchanged aws.properties`

 # Usage